 Understanding which deed type protects your property rights can save you from costly legal battles and ownership disputes down the road.
 When transferring real estate, the deed you receive determines your level of protection against title defects, liens, and competing ownership claims—yet most buyers don’t realize these documents vary dramatically in the guarantees they provide.

 The four main deed types—general warranty, special warranty, quitclaim, and bargain and sale—exist on a spectrum from maximum protection to virtually none.
-A general warranty deed offers the strongest safeguards, with the seller guaranteeing …
+A general warranty deed offers the strongest safeguards, with the seller guaranteeing clear …

 Homeowner’s hands reviewing property tax documents with a calculator and a small house model on a kitchen table, soft daylight and a blurred kitchen with a laptop in the background.